dagiteferi/ai-portfolio-platform/Docs/backend_rag_document.md

 ## 3. Backend Features

-*   **AI-Powered Chatbot:** An intelligent chatbot that can answer questions about your projects, skills, and experience.
+*   **AI-Powered Chatbot:** An intelligent chatbot that can answer questions about my projects, skills, and experience.
-*   **Retrieval-Augmented Generation (RAG):** The chatbot uses RAG to retrieve relevant information from your portfolio content and generate accurate, context-aware responses.
+*   **Retrieval-Augmented Generation (RAG):** The chatbot uses RAG to retrieve relevant information from my portfolio content and generate accurate, context-aware responses.
 *   **Role-Based Responses:** The chatbot adapts its tone and focus based on the inferred role of the user (e.g., a recruiter, a fellow developer, or a general visitor).
 *   **Scalable Backend:** Built with FastAPI, designed for high performance and easy integration.
 *   **Modular AI Architecture:** Components are designed for reusability and easy extension.